Machine-learning approach to finite-size effects in systems with strongly interacting fermions: Learning the Unitary Gas

 These outliers occur particularly at large $N$.
 To understand their effect, we train networks on datasets that emphasize different $N$ through the means of upsampling.
 Let's denote the number of data points at a given particle number in the original dataset as $C_N^\text{original}$.
 We can tune the balance by linearly interpolating according to:

+where the second term picks the maximum number of data points across particle numbers.
 There are a few key values: $t=1$ describes the original dataset, $t=0$ describes a uniform distribution, and $t=-1$ describes a \emph{reflected} distribution.
 The total counts here depend on $t$, which is undesired, and so the counts are normalized according to:

 where the ceiling function is used to provide an integer count at least as large as $F$; this $F$ is the hyperparameter controlling the number of data points.

 To isolate the effect of the outliers, we compare three datasets that consider: all $N$, removing the outliers at $N=70$ and $N=80$, and removing an arbitrary pair (as a control).
 When the distribution favors low $N$ $(\text{near }t=1)$, Fig.~\ref{fig:t-dependence} shows that the predictions agree regardless of the fit used.
 However, as the distribution shifts more emphasis towards the outliers $(\text{near }t=-1)$, there is a significant deviation between different fits.
 This occurs very strongly in the all-in and arbitrarily removed datasets, but not when the outliers are removed.
 The rightmost panel removes the suspected outliers resulting in a significantly reduced variance in the estimates.
 By contrast, removing a similar but arbitrary pair (50, 90) does not have this effect.
 This suggests that this reduced variance is due to removing the outliers, and not just removing arbitrary points.
 This suggests two things: the inclusion of the outliers \emph{does} skew the predictions when emphasis is placed on them, and the original distribution $(t=1)$ doesn't provide a sufficient emphasis on the high $N$ to capture the associated effects.
 It is therefore appropriate to remove the outliers and use a uniform distribution for training.